1959 South Vietnamese parliamentary election: Background

 North Vietnam suggested to Diệm that the pre-electoral consultative conference should be held.
 This was done in May and June 1956, in July 1957, in May 1958 and again in July 1959.
 The offer was to be negotiated between North and South Vietnam, on the basis of "free general elections by secret ballot."
 All such offers were rejected.
 Diệm refused to have the election called for in Article 7 of the Declaration of the Geneva Agreements, as the former State of Vietnam had not signed to the Geneva Agreements – therefore it did not abide to any of its agreements.
 The United States supported him fully.
 The result of such refusal was the disastrous civil war which ensued.
 American Senator Ernest Gruening, in a speech delivered to the United States Senate on 9 April 1965 said "That civil war began... when Diệm's regime—at our urging—refused to carry out the provision contained in the Geneva Agreement to hold elections for the reunification of Vietnam."

+Electoral system

+The 123 members of the National Assembly were elected by first-past-the-post voting in single-member constituencies.
+Candidates were not required to be residents of the constituencies in which they ran.
+Most constituencies were roughly equal in population, although Saigon was only allotted nine seats (7% of the total) despite being home to about 14% of the national population.